 Mishnah: Also know as the Oral Torah.
 It is the Oral commentary on the Written Torah given to Moses on Mount Sinai.
 It explains what would become the Written Text.
 The Mishnah was passed down orally for hundreds of years until the Roman dispersion of Israel.
 Certain leading Torah leaders of the time then began to write down the Mishnah as Israel became more scattered.

-Noahide: Noahide in general terms is used to refer to the children of Noah which all people today are descended from.
-In many Jewish writing its religious connotation is those of the non-Jewish, gentile nations who observe the Seven Laws found mainly in the book of Genesis.
+Noahide: The term ‘Noahide’ is another form of the biblical term ‘Bnei Noah’/’children of Noah’.
+Mankind today, this side of the Flood are all children of Noah.
+In many Jewish writings, its religious connotation is those of the non-Jewish, gentile nations who observe the Seven Laws for all mankind found in the book of Genesis.

 Noahide Laws: These are the seven categorical laws found in Genesis that the Creator started giving to Adam then passed down to Noah and Abraham.
 These laws are consist of six prohibitions and one positive commandments.
 They are intended for man to study and keep so to provide the planet with moral and upright societies.